8

 Considerations

 Kuwait is more conservative than the UAE or Bahrain.
 Alcohol is completely prohibited.
 The summer heat is extreme, and the social scene for expats is more limited than Dubai or Doha.
 However, for professionals who prioritize pure safety and are comfortable with a more conservative lifestyle, Kuwait delivers.
+Read our complete guide to moving to Kuwait for a full breakdown of costs, visas, and expat life.

 7. Saudi Arabia — Rapidly Modernizing Safety